-The school works with multiple suppliers to obtain the best value for money possible.
-Any savings negotiated are passed to parents where possible and does not enter into exclusive single supplier contracts or cash-back arrangements.
+The school will work with multiple suppliers to obtain the best value for money possible.
+Any savings negotiated will be passed to parents where possible.
+The school will not enter into exclusive single-supplier contracts or cash-back arrangements.
 More information on supplier processes can be found in the 'School uniform supplier' section of this policy.